Soft Language Prompts for Language Transfer: Results and Analyis

-In the case of the NER task, German and Spanish, among high-resource languages, performed best in cross-lingual transfer to low-resource languages, while English performed poorly.
-However, based on the results in Table~\ref{tab:ner-all}, the best improvements were observed using a soft language prompt with a task adapter, outperforming the combination of language and task adapters for Spanish and German.
-This is especially the case for Telugu, where the difference between these two configurations is more than 33\% in favor of the combination of soft language prompt and task adapter using Spanish training data.
+In the case of the NER task, Arabic, German, Spanish and Russian, among high-resource languages, performed best in cross-lingual transfer to mid- and low-resource languages, while English and Chinese performed poorly.
+However, based on the results in Table~\ref{tab:ner-all}, the best improvements were observed using a soft language prompt with a task adapter, outperforming the combination of language and task adapters for languages, such as Arabic, Spanish and German.
+This is especially the case for Telugu, where the difference between these configurations is more than 37\% in favor of the combination of soft language prompt and task adapter using Russian data.

 \paragraph{Natural Language Inference.}